apache/beam/website/www/site/content/en/blog/python-performance-runtime-type-checking.md

 confidence that the element type won't change over time increases, we reduce our sampling rate (up to a fixed minimum).

-2. Whereas the old RTC system used heavy decorators to perform the type check, the new RTC system moves the type check to a Cython-optimized, non-decorated portion of the codebase.
+2. Whereas the old RTC system used heavy wrappers to perform the type check, the new RTC system moves the type check to a Cython-optimized, non-decorated portion of the codebase.
 For reference, Cython is a programming language that gives C-like performance to Python code.